Narcan

 Does Narcan Have Side Effects?

-Because Narcan forces opioids out of someone’s system, the individual may experience withdrawal symptoms if they are physically dependent on opioids.
+Because Narcan forces opioids out of someone’s system, anyone who is physically dependent on opioids will experience withdrawal symptoms from taking Narcan.
 This is not because of the Narcan itself but because the individual suddenly no longer has opioids in their system.

 • Fever